November 11, 2010

 Sunset from Combs

-Once the sun had set the wind really started whipping, and we didn’t stay more than a minute or two on the top of Combs Mountain.
-We started back down towards the PCT, the path down being much more difficult to follow in the dark.
-We finished the rest of the hike with our hands in our pockets to keep warm, and made the roundtrip back to the truck in 2 hours flat.
+Once the sun set the wind started whipping and we didn’t stay more than a few minutes on top.
+We started back down towards the PCT, now struggling a bit in the dark.
+We finished the rest of the hike with our hands in our pockets to keep warm, making the roundtrip back to the truck in 2 hours flat.

 Combs4